Mudie History, Family Crest & Coats of Arms

 The surname Mudie was first found in Suffolk where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Mudie family
+Early History of the Mudie family

 This web page shows only a small excerpt of our Mudie research.
 Another 90 words (6 lines of text) covering the year 1563 is included under the topic Early Mudie History in all our PDF Extended History products and printed products wherever possible.